Little Red Riding Hood: Earliest versions

-Charles Perrault
+Charles Perrault version

 The earliest known printed version was known as Le Petit Chaperon Rouge and may have had its origins in 17th-century French folklore.
 It was included in the collection Tales and Stories of the Past with Morals.
 Tales of Mother Goose (Histoires et contes du temps passé, avec des moralités.
 Contes de ma mère l'Oye), in 1697, by Charles Perrault.
 As the title implies, this version is both more sinister and more overtly moralized than the later ones.
 The redness of the hood, which has been given symbolic significance in many interpretations of the tale, was a detail introduced by Perrault.

 The story had as its subject an "attractive, well-bred young lady", a village girl of the country being deceived into giving a wolf she encountered the information he needed to find her grandmother's house successfully and eat the old woman while at the same time avoiding being noticed by woodcutters working in the nearby forest.
 Then he proceeded to lay a trap for Red Riding Hood.
 Little Red Riding Hood ends up being asked to climb into the bed before being eaten by the wolf, where the story ends.
-The wolf emerges the victor of the encounter and there is no happy ending.
+The wolf emerges as the victor of the encounter, and there is no happy ending.

 Charles Perrault explained the 'moral' at the end of the tale so that no doubt is left to his intended meaning:

-This, the presumed original version of the tale was written for the late seventeenth-century French court of King Louis XIV.
+This, the presumed original version of the tale, was written for the late 17th-century French court of King Louis XIV.
 This audience, whom the King entertained with extravagant parties, presumably would take from the story's intended meaning.